Cavenfish/autogamess/README.md

 ----------
 projdir: string [Optional]
-    This should be a full directory string pointing to the project directory initlly created by new_project.
+    This should be a full directory string pointing to the project directory initially created by new_project.
 sorteddir: string [Optional]
     This should be a full directory string pointing to the sorted log files directory.